-- 1. Select the "2007 SPR" assessment from your program list in PARTWeb. - 2.
+- 1. Select the "2008 SPR" assessment from your program list in PARTWeb. - 2.
 Click on the "Performance Measures" link.
 It is on the left side of the screen in PARTWeb.
 After you click on this link, you will see a full screen with all the measures for that PART. - 3.
 Select a measure to update by hitting the "Edit" button.
 After you click this button, you will see a full screen-view of that measure, its type, term, and explanation, as well as a table for targets and actuals.

-Note on Measure Text: Note that you can only add targets and actual performance data through the "Performance Measures" screen.
-To request changes to the measure text or explanation, please follow the instructions in Appendix F ("How to Add OMB-Approved Measures to Older PARTs").
+Note on Measure Text: Note that agency staff can only add targets and actual performance data through the "Performance Measures" screen.
+Agency staff must request their RMO contact to make changes to the measure text or explanation.
+The instructions for making those changes are provided in Appendix E ("How to Add OMB-Approved Measures to Older PARTs").

-- 4. Add or edit future targets and 2006 actual performance data. - In the "Seq" field, enter the sequence number.
-If the target for 2005 was number three, for example, 2006 should be sequence number four. - Enter the year, target, and actual in their respective fields. - If your program does not yet have FY 2006 performance data, type "available [estimated date data will be available]" in the related field. - 5.
+- 4. Add or edit future targets and 2007 actual performance data. - In the "Seq" field, enter the sequence number.
+If the target for 2005 was number three, for example, 2006 should be sequence number four. - Enter the year, target, and actual in their respective fields. - If your program does not yet have FY 2006 performance data, type "data lag [estimated date data will be available]" in the related field. - 5.
 Hit the "Save" button. - 6.
 Repeat steps 3-5 for each measure.

 b.
 OMB RMOs, verify the performance information in PARTWeb.
 You should ensure that your agency provides the required performance data in PARTWeb and verify that is it correct.
-All performance data should be finalized by August 10.
+All performance data should be finalized by August 1.

-2. HOW TO UPDATE IMPROVEMENT PLANS.
-Maintaining a current improvement plan (or a set of follow-up actions) is a key element of the PART process.
-For all PARTS you should review and update the follow-up actions to take into account recent performance.
-Improvement plans should be aggressive and designed to improve program performance.
+2. HOW TO CREATE AND UPDATE IMPROVEMENT PLANS.
+Creating and updating an improvement plan (or a set of follow-up actions) is a key element of the PART process.
+Newly PARTed programs should identify proposed actions to improve their performance; older PARTs, those assessed or reassessed in 2002-2007, should review and update their follow-up actions.
+Updating improvement plans is a vital part of the assessment process and improvements plans should be aggressive and designed to improve program performance.